 What You Need to Know About a Wrongful Termination Lawsuit

-If you are an employee who is wrongfully terminated from your position, you maintain the right to seek damages.
+If you are an employee who is wrongfully terminated from your position in Connecticut, you maintain the right to seek damages.

 In order to bring forth a successful wrongful termination suit, understanding the basic elements of a claim, steps you need to take, and working with an experienced Connecticut wrongful termination lawyer are all recommended.

-At the law office of Stanger Stanfield Law, LLC, our wrongful termination lawyers are available to help you navigate your wrongful termination suit – call us today for more information, free of charge.
+At the law office of Stanger Stanfield Law, LLC, our wrongful termination lawyers are available to help you navigate your wrongful termination suit – call us today at (860) 561-0651 or send us an online message for more information, free of charge.

 Do You Have a Wrongful Termination Suit?

 The first step in considering whether to bring forth a CT wrongful termination suit is working with an attorney.
 They can help you determine whether or not you have a valid claim.

 Many people who are discharged without cause may mistakenly think that the discharge means they have a wrongful termination case.
 But this is not necessarily true; an at-will employee may lawfully be discharged at any point in their employment.